 What are the different types of patents?

-- Utility: Utility patents cover the creation of new and improved processes, products, and machines.
+- Utility: Utility patents cover the creation of new and improved processes, products and machines.
 They last for up to 20 years and require the payment of maintenance fees.

 - Design: Design patents apply to the unique visual identity of manufactured items, such as the unique shape of a headlight on a car.
 It does not apply to an invention’s functional aspects.
 These patents last for 15 years.

-- Plant: Plant patents protect a new, unique plant’s characteristics from being copied, sold, or used by others.
+- Plant: Plant patents protect a new, unique plant’s characteristics from being copied, sold or used by others.
 The plant must be able to produce genetically identical offspring only through root cuttings, bulbs, division, or grafting and budding.
 Plant patents last for up to 20 years.

-Compared to the copyright registration process, the patent application process is far more expensive, complex, and time-consuming.
+Compared to the copyright registration process, the patent application process is far more expensive, complex and time consuming.
 For these reasons, applying for a patent requires the assistance of an experienced patent attorney or agent.

 What is a trademark?

-A trademark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of the goods of one party from those of others.
-A service mark is a word, phrase, symbol, and/or design that identifies and distinguishes the source of a service rather than goods.
-Examples include brand names, slogans, and logos.
-Without registration, brands can use the trademark symbol ™ or the service mark symbol SM.
+A trademark is a word, phrase, symbol and/or design that identifies and distinguishes the source of the goods of one party from those of others.
+A service mark is a word, phrase, symbol and/or design that identifies and distinguishes the source of a service rather than goods.
+Examples include brand names, slogans and logos.
+Without registration, brands can use the trademark symbol (TM) or the service mark symbol (SM).

 What are the benefits of trademark registration?

 As with copyright registration, a person does not need to register a trademark or service mark to receive protection.
 However, there are certain legal benefits to registering a mark with the USPTO.
 The most important benefit of registration is that it grants rights nationwide rather than just in the territories where the brand has been used in advertising.
 In the age of the internet, such nationwide rights are more important than ever before.
-In addition, trademark registration allows users to use the ® symbol and creates a public record of ownership.
+In addition, trademark registration allows users to use the registered trademark symbol (®) and creates a public record of ownership.
 Federal trademark registration also allows brands to register their marks more easily in certain foreign countries.
 Additionally, companies can file with U.S. customs to stop fake or counterfeit goods from coming into the country.